discordjs/guide/guide/additional-features/cooldowns.md

 };
 ```

-In your main file, initialize a [Collection](/additional-info/collections.md) to store cooldowns of commands
+In your main file, initialize a [Collection](/additional-info/collections.md) to store cooldowns of commands:

 ```js
 client.cooldowns = new Collection();